frank-xwang/RIDE-LongTailRecognition/README.md

 ## Updates
 [12/2020] We have limited support on cRT and tau-norm in `load_stage1` option and `t-normalization.py`, please look at the code comments for instructions while we are still working on it.

 [12/2020] Initial Commit.
 We re-implemented RIDE in this repo.
-LDAM is also re-implemented (instruction below).
+LDAM/Focal/Cross-Entropy loss is also re-implemented (instruction below).

 ## Table of contents
 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=1 orderedList=false} -->